-'Dramatic Difference' is "an unmatchable bundle of products, services, skills, methods and practices that differentiate a business from its competitors".
-This can centre around what you do and /or how you do it.
-It is only any good if customers want it, recognise it, and are prepared to pay for it - better still, if they are prepared to pay more for it!
-(Here's how Apple does things)
+Dramatic difference is an unmatchable bundle of products, services, skills, methods and practices that differentiate a business from its competitors.
+This can centre on what you do and /or how you do it.
+It is only any good if customers want it, recognise it, and are prepared to pay for it - better still, if they are prepared to pay more for it.

-A 'Dramatic Difference' doesn't happen by chance.
+A dramatic difference doesnít happen by chance.
 It often means breaking the rules, doing things that competitors arenít doing or canít do.
-The benefit of a 'Dramatic Difference' is that it really is remarkable - people do 'remark' about it.
-Dramatic Differences maximise the power of 'word of mouth' and, evermore crucially, 'word of mouse'!
+The benefit of a dramatic difference is that it really is remarkable - people do remark about it.
+Dramatic differences maximise the power of word of mouth and, crucially, word of mouse.

-4: It's All About The Experience
+4: Itís All About Experiences

-5: Dialogue, not Diatribes!
+5: Dialogue, not Diatribes

-6: Create An UBER Culture!
+6: UBER Cultures

-7: Keep Working 'ON'!
+7: Keep Working On

-- What is your Dramatic Difference?
+- What is your dramatic difference?